jdemeule/wg21-papers/string-split.md

 [@P2210R2] simplified a lot string splitting.
 Thanks to Barry Revzin's work, the contiguous property of a string is kept during split.
-There was a question about the reference type of the operation and the question was resolved by [@P1989R2] that introduce range constructor on `std::string_view`{.cpp}.
+There was a question about the reference type of the operation and the question was resolved by [@P1989R2] that introduced range constructor on `std::string_view`{.cpp}.
-Indeed, the range constructor of `std::string_view`{.cpp} allow very simple usage like those ones:
+Indeed, the range constructor of `std::string_view`{.cpp} allows very simple usage like these ones:

 ```cpp
 std::size_t fct_on_str(std::string_view some_str);